jlegatheaux/RC2020-assignments/assignment-4/README.md

 To complete your extra delivery, you also need to see and test if the `ControlAlgorithm` class used by application nodes requires any change.
 That class is also avaliable under the name `EndSystemForwarding` in the sources folder.
 An end system has one only interface and its number is 0.

 Finally, you can use a new configuration file to test your solution, see file [configs/config4.5](configs/config4.5).
+This configuration uses the same network configuration as the one in file [configs/config4.4](configs/config4.4).
+That network is depicted in the last figure shown above.

+**If you complete this modification with success, your work may be graded with 3 extra marks.**